 This 4-star resort has a 25-hectare tropical garden and is surrounded by the sea.
 It offers overwater bungalows, panoramic views of the island, two infinity pools, restaurants, and tropical bars.
 Additionally, you can relax in the spa or enjoy a wide range of water sports.

-A night in this the InterContinental Tahiti Resort & Spa starts at $300.
+A night in the InterContinental Tahiti Resort & Spa starts at $300.

 Villa Mitirapa